ChinaiArman/GarmentRecognitionAPI/README.md

     PYTHONPATH="server"             # Set the PYTHONPATH to "server"
     ```
     - Replace the placeholder values with your own API keys and file paths.
+    - Note: `RAPID_API_KEY` is only used within the data aggregation module.
+You can obtain an API key by creating an account [here](https://rapidapi.com/).
+If you do not plan to use that module for gathering clothing data then this can be left empty.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>